-- Abilis Solutions' downtown Montréal head office features workstations for telecommuters, an employee lounge with comfortable seating and video games, regular lunch time yoga classes (led by an employee) and free baskets of fresh fruit delivered to the the office every week
+- Abilis Solutions' employees can balance their work and personal lives through a variety of alternative work options, along with enjoying a unique head office in downtown Montréal that features workstations for telecommuters, regular lunchtime yoga classes (led by an employee) and free baskets of fresh fruit delivered to the office every week